teampheenix/StarCraft-Casting-Tool/README.md

 ## Instructions for Use

-Execute `StarCraftCastingTool.pyw` to start the SCC-Tool.
+Execute `StarCraftCastingTool.pyw` to start the SCC Tool.
 Enter the Match-URL of an AlphaTL or RSTL match in the *Match Grabber* tab, e.g., "http://alpha.tl/match/2392", and press *Load Data from URL*.
 Alternatively one can create a match in the *Custom Match* tab.
 Edit the data if necessary.
 The sliders control the score of each map.
 Press *Update OBS Data* or alter the score to update the data for streaming.
 The top slider is to select *your* team.
 Once selected the border of the map icons turn (by default) green or red depending on the result.
 To select your team by default you can add it in *Favorit Teams* list under *Settings: Misc*.
 Similiarly you can enter your players' nicknames into *Favorit Players* for autocompletion.

 ### Data for Streaming
 can be found in the directory `OBS_data` and be included into OBS (or any similar streaming tool) via *Text read from local file*.
 If you want to include the team logos and the matchbanner, it is recommended to include them as *browser source from local file* via the html files given in the directory `OBS_html` *(Banner: 1200x740px, Logos: 300x300px)*.
 The map icons can be found in the directory `OBS_mapicons` and have to be included via *browser source from local file* as well.
 There are two type of icons: box icons in `OBS_mapicons/icons_box` and landscape icons in `OBS_mapicons/icons_landscape`.
 One can either include each map icon separatly *(box size: 280x270px, landscape size: 750x75px)* and arrange them freely or one can include them via the single html file `all_maps.html` *(the choosen dimension of the browser source determines the arrangement of the icons)*.
 Note that you can scale the browser source(s) down/up if you want to make the icons smaller/larger.